SickGear/SickGear.Docker/README.md

 # SickGear Official Docker

-There are no moving parts inside the image and it can be invoked with the `--read-only` flag.
+There are no moving parts inside the `Daily user` image and it can be invoked with the `--read-only` flag.

+The `Dev/Tester` image is unique here and gives access to the latest SG features.

 The image is intentionally kept small and is based on the Alpine variation of the Python image.